-The Australian Koala Foundation, along with teams of dedicated volunteers, are planting Koala food trees throughout Australia.
+Today, a majority of our tree-planting is undertaken at Quinlan's, but in the past the Australian Koala Foundation and teams of dedicated volunteers have planted Koala food trees all over Australia!
 The planting of new Koala food trees and habitat trees bolster a region's capacity to support Koalas.

 The tasks involved include preparing ground, weed control, digging holes, planting trees, follow up maintenance, watering, fencing and general clean up work.
 Restoration of Koala habitat is vital in fragmented and isolated landscapes.